hazcod/miro2sentinel/README.md

 # miro2sentinel

-A Go program that exports Tailscale network logs and events to Microsoft Sentinel SIEM.
+A Go program that exports Miro audit logs to Microsoft Sentinel SIEM.
-Two tables are used; `TailscaleAudit` for audit logs and `TailscaleNetwork` for network logs.
+Two tables are used; `MiroAuditLogs`.

 ## Running